vanillatyy1/VBA-challenge/README.md

 The script uses a For Each loop to iterate through each worksheet (ws), and For loop to iterate through rows within each worksheet.
 *<span style="color:green">'For Each loop,</span>*
 <span style="color:green">*'Reviewed [documentation](https://support.microsoft.com/en-us/help/142126/macro-to-loop-through-all-worksheets-in-a-workbook), and 03-VBA-Scripting class activity 07-Stu_Census_Pt1 to refresh my memory to loop through each worksheet.</span>*

+*I also reviewed the 02-VBA-Scripting\2 class activity 06-Stu_Lotto-AdvancedForLoops to study how I could possibly populate the all the unique values of the ticker symbols.*

 **2) Variables and Data Types:**